Tohoma/yah/README.md

 print i

 ```
-Yahscript allows for skipping namespace levels by using the reserved word noscope.
+YahScript allows for skipping namespace levels by using the reserved word noscope.
 In the below example, the output would be:
 5
 15